SGRDN-Data learned sparsification of graph reaction-diffusion networks: Summary

+We present \texttt{SGRDN}, the first framework for the efficient sparsification of reaction-diffusion systems on undirected graphs (Figure \ref{datsapproach}).
+This framework formulates sparsification as a dynamic optimization problem operating on a subset of trajectories within a ROM space.
+The optimization objective maximizes the preservation of original patterns within the reduced dimension while simultaneously enforcing sparsity on the weight vector.

+Our approach demonstrates strong performance, achieving significantly high correlation coefficients between the sparse and original graph solutions, even under random edge perturbations.
+Specifically, Table \ref{tab:my_label} validates the accuracy of our proposed eigenpair approximations (Theorem \ref{theorem_estimate}) against the actual eigenpairs for several real-world graphs.
+Furthermore, \texttt{SGRDN} proved effective in sparsifying ODENets, as evidenced by the resulting sparsity patterns (Figure \ref{sparsitypattern}).

+To further enhance computational efficiency, we leveraged multi-core processing for evaluating the error function ($\bar{\zeta}$), resulting in a significant speedup (Figure \ref{speedupfigure}).
+The use of ROM-based corrections was critical in maintaining this strong computational performance across both random and real-world graphs (Figures \ref{randomgraph_rom} and \ref{realgraph_rom}).

-The framework can be generalised to any reaction-diffusion systems involving undirected graphs.
-However, sparsifying and generating isodynamic patterns in the heterogeneous Kuramoto model as described in \cite{kuramoto_1984} and in other systems like the Ginzgurg-Landau model (\cite{garcía-morales_krischer_2012}) involving directed graphs are out of scope for this work.
+\textbf{Scope and Constraints.} The \texttt{SGRDN} framework is generalizable to any reaction-diffusion system involving undirected graphs.
+However, sparsifying systems involving directed graphs, such as the heterogeneous Kuramoto model \cite{kuramoto_1984} and the Ginzgurg-Landau model \cite{garcía-morales_krischer_2012}, remains outside the scope of this work.